South African Football Association: Fraud charges

 In November 2024, SAFA president Danny Jordaan was arrested for fraud and accused of using the organisation's funds for personal gain.
 Jordaan faced calls to step down, but is running for re-election as SAFA president in January 2025.

-Financial difficulties
+Financial difficulties and sponsorship

 In March 2025, SAFA was unable to pay monthly staff salaries, citing insufficient sponsorship and delayed payment by partners.

+In March 2026, SAFA signed a sponsorship deal with Standard Bank.